aptech/docs/docs/plot-gallery/unemp-mtg30.rst

-Time Series Plot with Recession Bars and Horizontal Grid
+Time Series Plot of Unemployment and 30 Year Mortgage Rates
 =====================================================================

 .. figure:: ../_static/images/unemp-mtg30.jpg
-   :width: 50 %
+   :width: 80 %
+   :alt: Graph of US unemployment and 30 year mortgage rates from 2000 to 2023.

 **Minimum version**: GAUSS 22.1.0